flxschmidt/Face-Recognition-In-Swift/README.md

 # Face-Recognition-In-Swift

 ## Face Detection and Recognition
-This code example shows you, how you can detect faces on any images by using the API of the Vision Framework.
+This code example shows you, how you can detect faces on an image by using the API of Apples Vision Framework.
 For more information about Vision see https://developer.apple.com/documentation/vision

 The detection works with single and multiple faces in the image.